DMARCE-PROJECT/rossealfs/README.md

 By default (i.e. without a parameters file) *rossealfs* defines one plain text log category named **all**: it will be subscribed to a topic of `std_msgs/String` named `/rossealfs/all`.
 The corresponding plain text log file will be stored in `/var/log/rossealfs-all.log`.

+## Decoders

+If there is a custom Decoder class implemented for the type, it will be used to write the target file log.
+Currently, there are two custom decoders implemented:

+- `StringDecoder.cpp`: If the type is `std_msgs/String`, the corresponding log file will be a plain text file.
+Each string published in the topic will be transformed to a text line (an end-of-line `\n` is appended to the string).
+Therefore, this type must be used for plain text logs.

+- `RosoutDecoder.cpp`: If the type is `rcl_interfaces/msg/Log`, the log file will be a plain text file with all the fields of a ROSOUT message.

+The  **Decoder** superclass is used to write all other message types.
+In this case, the log file will store the published messages in binary format, as serialized messages (ROS2 standard serialization).
+For each received message, two contigous writes are performed:

+- an `int64_t` integer with the length of the serialized ROS2 message (little-endian).
+- the rcl serialized message buffer.

+To add a new custom Decoder class, create a derived class `<TypeName>Decoder.cpp` and modify `DecoderFactory.cpp`.